tjadams/Coding-Problems/python/README.md

 * **constructor is def __init__(self, param1, param2...)**
 * **calling a function from inside another function is done by calling it like self.function().
 Also make sure that self is a param in the function**
 * **instantiation is done with x = Class().
 There is no "new" keyword**
+* there's a difference between new-style and old-style classes.
+New-style inherits from the class called `object` whereas old-style dont.
+New-style classes just unify the concepts of `class` and `type(object)`.
+Furthermore, new-style classes

 ## dictionary
 * This is the same concept as a Map in Java